remix-run/react-router/docs/guides/overview.md

 its parent route, `app`, is also matched.
 The `run` callback receives `Handler`, that has all of this match information wrapped up in it.

-Rendering `Handler` is really just rendering `App` since its the highest matched route handler.
+Rendering `Handler` is really just rendering `App` since it's the highest matched route handler.
 Since `inbox` is the active child route, rendering `<RouteHandler/>` in `App` renders the `Inbox` element.
 `<RouteHandler/>` is nearly identical to `{{outlet}}` from Ember or